reeltoby/Olympic_DataAnalysis/README.md

 # Olympic_DataAnalysis
-Data of the olympucs since its inception, downloaded from Kaggle
+Data of the olympics since its inception, downloaded from Kaggle